ultimate271/notes/book/agnostic/firstdraft.md

 belief in the notion that there is no such thing as a real world leads to absurdity both in the ontological sense, and in the pragmatic sense.

+So that leads us back to the claim, we stated earlier.

+Something exists seperate from the inner.
+Let us call it the outer.

+Now, if we are to take this as a given (and again, I emphasize how vitally important it is to take great caution when presenting the sort of bedrock about the nature of human existance) on the basis that to believe otherwise seems to lead to absurdity, then we have a corralary, based upon what we already have deduced.

+It is impossible to have absolute knowledge of the outer.

+This is a rather straight forward application of logic to our statement about the uniqueness of the inner as the only thing that we can have absolute knowledge of, with the fact that the outer is defined as seperate from the inner.

+So lets talk about what we haven't said with these statements.

+Firstly, we have not made any sort of claim that the inner, and the experiences that we encounter in it, have any neccesary coorespondance to the outer.
+In fact, just with the statements we have made so far, the two could be entirely unrelated.
+However, in the reasoning and logic that we used to come to conclude that there is such a thing as the outer would lead us to suggest that it interfaces with the inner in some way, and that the outer is the most reasonable explanation to use to begin to explain certain aspects about the inner.
+Notably, if we return to our example with sensory deprivation tank, it gives cause for those things we have labeled as "actual" experiences.

+But here, at this point, we have merely stated that the outer exists.
+So I want to make clear, at any point further along the journey, this step is up for scrutiny.
+We may be inclined to return back to this step when we get to a certain point, and say something different about the existance of reality.
+In fact, it could be the topic of an entirely different book, giving explantions and justifications for the contrary explanation which we have decided to disregard in a sense because it seemed to lead to absurdity.
+But that is not the path that I feel is most fruitful to venture down, and does not flesh out the rest of where I want this journey to take us.
+So the clarity I want to make is that we are making a deliberate decision to take this route at our crossroads, and it is justified by where this step in the crossroads leads us to.

+Something else we have not said with this statement is anything about the nature of the outer.
+Taking only these statements as our basis, the outer could take any form, either conceivable to us or not, and based upon our first correlary, we can never know with absolute knowledge what this form is.
+It could be anything from the brain in the vat, to the scientific conception of the real world, to the ritualistic shamanism of our native ancestors, and everything between these.
+The only thing we can truly know is our own experience.

+And I want to caution about applying some sort of probabilistic notion about reality to our conception at this stage.
+It could be argued that, with such a high degree of certainty, we can say that something resembling the real world actually exists, that we're not a brain in a vat because such a notion is so astromocically unlikely to be true that the probabilty of it approaches the infinitesmal, and because of that we can then make the next step in saying that "we are not brains in a vat because the probabilty of such a thing is so low that we can neglect it."

+This isn't the purpose of the journey.
+The purpose is not to validate a current way of thinking.
+The purpose of our journey here is to stimulate thinking.
+We must take every caution at every step to ensure that we are not inserting our own biases into the equation.
+We could have some hidden pschological motive for "wanting" some particular form of the outer to be the "correct" form, and even though we might argue that some contrary form of the outer is so improbable that it might as well be zero defeats the whole point of attempting to understand the very framework on which all thought is based.
+Going down a line such as this in our journey would merely serve to confirm whatever bias we would like to confirm.

+Also, it could be argued that this is exactly what I am doing with the steps I have chosen to take on this journey.
+I have some way of thinking about the world that I wish to confirm, and that by creating this journey as I have created it, I am only confirming my own bias.
+Well, perhaps so.
+But I am really attempting my best to take each step along the journey with the utmost caution, and to make each step along the journey as reasonable and unbiased as seems best to me.
+So if anything, my bias here is to discover something like an unbiased way of thinking, which in itself is something of a bias.
+So in that way, there is something of a bias here, but in spite of that I still want to go on this journey in as unbiased a way as possible, without polluting it with any more bias than is neccassary to actually take steps here.
+So lets take the steps along the way that can be most agreed upon, and create the basework with the utmost caution.
+And if it's any consolation, there will be ample room to apply whatever bias you want into my journey later down, and in fact it is something that I will do myself after we get to a certain point.
+Just please, I ask, hold on to your bias until we get there.

 So where am I going with this?
 The next claim is this.

 There are aspects of our inner which we don't understand.

+So this statement almost seems self-evident by the fact that a text such as this one even deserves any sort of existance.
+Something like this wouldn't be interesting to someone if there wasn't something about their experience of the world that they didn't understand.

+But before we expound on this, let's say something.
+We are here making a distinction between knowledge and understanding.
+And here again we run into the issue of having preconceived notions of what knowledge may mean, so to best illustrate the distinction I am trying to make, I would like to use a variation of the hand on the stove example.

+Suppose we were born into a world where there exists a stove.
+When we first encounter the stove, we place our hand on it, and it immediately feels hot, so we retract the hand.
+We had knowledge of the heat of the stove.
+Eventually it comes into our understanding that "stoves are hot."

+Suppose also in this hypothectical world that the stove is never turned off.
+It is always turned on, so therefore it is always hot.
+So it becomes something of a maxim for us to come up with a manner of thinking that leads us to think that "the stove is always hot."
+And perhaps, being the good scientists that we wish to be, we test this hypothesis, and check it at multiple times in the day, across multiple days, and by altering the variables in all of the ways that seem best fit to do so, we continue to test our hypothesis, and have rather high confidence in our supposition that "the stove is always hot."

+Now, continue to suppose in this hypothetical world that, one day while we are sleeping, someone comes to the stove, and turns it off.
+Perhaps the knob which turns it off is behind some panel that we didn't know existed, so this person removes the panel, turns off the stove, and places the panel back in it's proper place.

+When we wake up, and we continue on with our experiments about the stove being hot, we place our hand on the stove, and while we expect the stove to be hot again, and we expect our experience of feeling the heat in our hand to repeat itself, we instead don't feel that, and we feel rather that the stove is quite lukewarm and we feel no heat.

+So this is howw I wish to draw the distinction.
+We could say that, when we place our hand on the stove, we have absolute knowledge about the experience of feeling a lukewarm stove.
+Our experience is absolutely known to us.
+However, we don't understand that experience.
+We have an expectiation about the stove being hot, and when it is not hot, that expectation is subverted, and now we have encountered some aspect of our inner which we don't understand.

+In fact, I think to tell it in this way is misleading.